One of the many lessons of this pandemic is interdependence. What’s best for our neighbor is best for us as well—our

-While COVID-19 vaccinations have started, it’s important that we keep wearing masks—or even double masking—to keep ourselves and our communities safe, especially as we face new strains of the virus.
+While COVID-19 vaccinations are underway, it’s important that we keep wearing masks—or even double masking—to keep ourselves and our communities safe, especially as we face new strains of the virus.
 The Centers for Disease Control and Prevention (CDC) recommends wearing a cloth face covering in public settings and when around people who are not part of your household, and many states and municipalities have made this a requirement.
 By wearing a mask, we’re protecting each other from anything we might transmit—and further helping to stop the spread of the virus.

 - A recent study showed that bandanas do not offer adequate protection, but that homemade masks made with two layers of tightly woven quilting fabric were very effective.

 Here are some resources for you to get started: